A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Guideline 1: Benchmarks

 However, there are two special situations in which researchers have no other option but to use \textit{ad-hoc} generated problem instances: i) when the problem to be solved has never been tackled in the previous literature, and hence no benchmark can be found; or ii) when a real-world problem is under consideration, with specific requirements and constraints.
 In these cases, the instance generation process must be deeply detailed, and all the instances generated should be shared for other researchers to replicate and improve upon the presented results.
 Furthermore, for any of these two alternatives, practitioners should generate a benchmark as realistic and general as possible.

 On the other hand, one should also be very careful when selecting a benchmark for the experimentation to be carried out.
 Benchmarks in the literature have been conceived with some objectives in mind, and are appropriate to test certain characteristics of the algorithms under evaluation.
-A non-exhaustive list of these characteristics follows: \begin{itemize}[leftmargin=*] \item \textbf{Bias avoidance of the search algorithm:} In order to avoid the problems described in Section \ref{sec:lit_benchmark}, it is highly advisable that the optimum is not located at the center of the domain search (e.g. by shifting).
+A non-exhaustive list of these characteristics follows:

+\begin{itemize}[leftmargin=*] \item \textbf{Bias avoidance of the search algorithm:} In order to avoid the problems described in Section \ref{sec:lit_benchmark}, it is highly advisable that the optimum is not located at the center of the domain search (e.g. by shifting).
 Furthermore, rotation should be enforced to test the sensibility of the algorithm to the coordinate system.

-\item \textbf{Number of local optima:} the number of local optima of a function is another important characteristic of a test problem.
-Increasing the number of optima makes the search space harder to be explored.
-Multiple local optima can act as basins of attraction, preventing the algorithm from reaching the global optima if it does not correctly balance its exploration/exploitation ratio.
+\item \textbf{Sensitivity to the number of local optima:} The number of local optima of a function is another important characteristic of a test problem.
+Unless properly considered in the algorithmic design, search spaces with multiple local optima may negatively affect the convergence of metaheuristics towards the global optimum.
+In this kind of problems, multiple local optima can act as basins of attraction, preventing the algorithm from reaching the global optima if it does not correctly balance its exploration/exploitation ratio. \end{itemize}

+Additionally, benchmarks normally establish the experimental conditions under which algorithms should be evaluated.
+In particular, it is very frequent that a benchmark selects a common:

-\item \textbf{Selected measure of performance:} In evolutionary algorithms it is usual to use the mean error obtained for the different runs.
-However, there are more adequate measures and indicators of performance for dynamic optimization \cite{helbig13_perfor_measur_dynam_multi_objec_optim_algor}, and multi-objective optimization \cite{mirjalili15_novel_perfor_metric_robus_multi}. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{Measure of performance:} In evolutionary algorithms it is usual to use the mean error obtained for the different runs.
+However, there are more adequate measures and indicators of performance for dynamic optimization \cite{helbig13_perfor_measur_dynam_multi_objec_optim_algor}, and multi-objective optimization \cite{mirjalili15_novel_perfor_metric_robus_multi}.
+Additionally, other performance indicators, such as running time of memory footprint, could also provide interesting insights on the behavior of the algorithms (especially in real-world scenarios).
+Nonetheless, this should be carefully considered as those measures might be biased depending on external factors such as the programming language of choice and not the algorithm itself, which can hinder the comparison.